rebstan97/AttackGraphGeneration/DeveloperGuide.md

 * At the point of the notable event, the attacker's access level is known
 * An IP address belonging to a host in the network can be accurately resolved to its hostname
 * The event set is finite and can be searched through in a feasible amount of time
+* Each event search returns exactly one event

 ## Future Work